metnias/metnias.github.io/_posts/2023-03-08-starting-this-blog.md

 So that's how we get the grade, and I just subtracted the ASCII from `'E'` for the base, and added `0.5` when the second letter is '+'.

-Also there's an edge case that when the grade is `'P'`, that line should be ignored.
+Also, there's an edge case that when the grade is `'P'`, that line should be ignored.

 # Conclusion